wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 Your organization may use a number of API tokens to provide access to the different parts of your API.
 If these tokens leak, they become a security threat.

-In order to protect your APIs, you need to monitor public repositories to find any leaked API tokens, without missing a single instance – otherwise, you’re still at risk.
-To achieve this, you have to constantly analyze a huge amount of data over and over again.
+In order to protect your APIs, you need to monitor public repositories to find any leaked API tokens without missing a single instance – otherwise, you are still at risk.
+To achieve this, you have to constantly analyze a massive amount of data repeatedly.

-If leaked API secrets are found, a multifaceted response is needed to prevent harm to your APIs.
-This involves finding all the places where the leaked secrets are used, regenerating them in all these places, and blocking use of the compromised versions – and this has to be done quickly, and with 100% completeness.
+If leaked API secrets are found, an all-round response is needed to prevent harm to your APIs.
+This involves finding all the places where the leaked secrets are used, regenerating them in all these places, and blocking the use of the compromised versions – and this has to be done quickly, and with 100% completeness.
 This is difficult to accomplish manually.

 The **API Leaks** Wallarm module helps to solve these issues by providing the following: